Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Introduction

-Despite the recent advances in neural networks, the problem of multi-step heart rate estimation from IMU sensor data remains little explored.
+Despite the recent advances in neural networks, the problem of multi-step HR estimation from IMU sensor data remains little explored.
 In this paper, we investigate neural architectures that could be used for this task.
-In order to benchmark our model, in addition to using the model from \cite{xiao2011hr_multistep}, we adapt a network proposed for a closely related task called Human Activity Recognition (HAR), where the goal is to identify the activity being performed by a person (e.g., running, walking, swimming) given some sensor data -- mostly, IMU -- as input.
-For HAR, Convolutional Neural Networks~(CNNs) \citep{moya2018convolutional,ordonez2016convlstm} and Recursive Neural Networks (RNNs)~\citep{ordonez2016convlstm} are amongst the best performing classes of models.
+To benchmark our model, in addition to using the model from \cite{xiao2011hr_multistep}, we adapt a network proposed for a closely related task called Human Activity Recognition (HAR), where the goal is to identify the activity being performed by a person (e.g., running, walking, swimming) given some sensor data (mostly, IMU) as input.

+Recurrent Neural Networks (RNNs) are widely used for multi-step predictions because they can carry information regarding the ``hidden'' state of a sequence through time as vectors.
+Although the performance of RNNs can be highly dependent on the initialization of these vectors, most often they are simply set to zero.
+Sometimes, the RNNs are set up so that the state vectors go through some iterations (washout period) before the first prediction can be returned.
+In the context of aerial vehicle dynamics, \cite{rnn_init_ds} proposes an approach to initialize these vectors by using features and labels from a previous interval.

-Based on the premise that different subjects will display different HR levels when performing the same exercises depending on their physical conditioning, we propose a novel neural architecture that attempts to encode that attribute given IMU and HR data collected from a previous, short-lived, activity performed by an individual.
-This attribute is extracted by a CNN network as a vector called the physical conditioning embedding (PCE).
+In a similar spirit, based on the premise that different subjects will display different HR levels when performing the same exercises depending on their physical conditioning, we propose a novel neural architecture that attempts to encode that attribute given IMU and HR data collected from a previous, short-lived, activity performed by an individual.
+This attribute is extracted by a CNN network as a vector dubbed \textit{physical conditioning embedding} (PCE).
 The PCE is used, in turn, to set the initial values of the hidden and cell states of an LSTM responsible for outputting the HR predictions.
-Henceforth, the proposed method is referred as PCE-LSTM.
+Our proposed method, PCE-LSTM, differs from \cite{rnn_init_ds} in several ways, markedly, (i) it uses a discriminator to improve the ability of the network to capture the inherent characteristics of the subjects based on previous activities and (ii) it is able to improve predictions over windows of up to 2 hours.
+This corroborates the idea that PCE-LSTM is encoding physical conditioning, rather than information about specific physical activities.